mzayatz/blog/posts/nav_descent.md

 3. Add Step 1 + Step 2 - this is your **ideal altitude**
 4. Drop 3 zeros from current altitude.
 5. Compare step 3 (ideal altitude) and step 4 (current altitude).
-    - Ideal altitude < current altitude = above path.
+    - Ideal < current = above path.
 Start down.
-    - Ideal altitude > current altitude = below path.
+    - Ideal > current = below path.
 Descent can wait.

 Sounds way more complicated.
 However, it's a visual process with simple math.
 It becomes second nature with practice.
 Here are some examples.